-Today, Gatlinburg and Pigeon Forge, TN are two of the most popular vacation destinations in the United States!
+Gatlinburg and Pigeon Forge TN are two of the most popular vacation destinations in the United States today!
 However, our Smoky Mountain cities weren’t always major travel hubs.
 Both Gatlinburg and Pigeon Forge began as rural, pioneer communities filled with men and women who defied the odds to build a better future for their families.
-To help you prepare for your next vacation in the Smokies, Timber Tops Cabin Rentals has put together a guide to eight of the biggest moments in Gatlinburg and Pigeon Forge history.
+To help you prepare for your next vacation in the Smokies, we’ve put together some of the top historic events you should learn about before you come!
+Here are 8 huge moments in Gatlinburg history and Pigeon Forge history:

 1. William Ogle Visits “The Land of Paradise”

-Way back in 1802, William Ogle traveled from South Carolina to the future site of Gatlinburg, TN, a place he called “The Land of Paradise.”
+Way back in 1802, a man named William Ogle traveled from South Carolina to the future site of Gatlinburg TN, a place he called “The Land of Paradise.”
 Envisioning a new life for himself, his wife Martha Jane, and their seven children, Ogle chopped down some local timber and fashioned logs for a new home.
 Sadly, William fell ill when he returned to South Carolina and passed away in 1803.

 2. Isaac Love Builds an Iron Forge

 Roughly 5 miles away from the Ogle cabin, another Smoky Mountain community was starting to find its identity.
 In 1817, a businessman named Isaac Love built an iron forge on the West Fork of the Little Pigeon River.
-Love had inherited this pristine riverside property from his father-in-law and decided to take advantage of Tennessee’s tax incentives for the creation of iron works on unfarmable land.
+Love had inherited this pristine riverside property from his father-in-law and decided to take advantage of Tennessee’s tax incentives for the creation of iron works on land that wasn’t ideal for farming.
 Isaac Love’s forge produced bars of iron, building equipment, and farming implements that were sold across the United States.

 3. The Old Mill Makes Its Debut